AP Top 25 Takeaways: Back door to the College Football Playoff is likely to be blocked this season

 Michigan turning getting caught cheating into overcoming adversity understandably feeds the ire of many fans.
 The Wolverines are a victory over No. 20 Iowa in the Big Ten championship game away from a third straight playoff appearance.

 J.J.
-McCarthy and crew will wear the villains' black hats into the postseason and don't seem worried at all about your finger wags and eye rolls.
+McCarthy & Co. will wear the villains' black hats into the postseason and don't seem worried at all about your finger wags and eye rolls.

 “We only care about us,” McCarthy said.